-The Arkansas Environmental Training Academy (AETA) is a training division of SAU Tech.
-The Academy is the designated Environmental Training Center for the State of Arkansas.
+The Arkansas Environmental Training Academy (AETA) is a training division of Southern Arkansas University Tech and is the designated Environmental Training Center for the State of Arkansas.
 The Academy's mission is to provide training that leads to sustainable employment in the fields of public health, worker safety, water treatment, wastewater treatment, backflow prevention, and solid waste management.
-Students utilizing the Academy's training receive the skills necessary to protect the state's natural resources, environment, and ensure the public health and welfare of the citizens of Arkansas.
+Students utilizing the Academy's training receive the skills necessary to protect the state's natural resources, environment, and ensure the public health and welfare of the citizens of State of Arkansas.

 The Academy provides quality training and educational programs to aid the management and operating staff of municipal and industrial facilities in meeting state and federal licensing and certification requirements.
-Within its resources, the Academy accomplishes its mission through comprehensive certificate and continuing education programs, statewide technical assistance programs, administrative and student services, and professional development for faculty and staff.
-The Academy provides training on the SAU Tech campus, at training locations statewide, and by Internet delivery.
-The Academy is comprised of five divisions:
+Within its resources, the Academy accomplishes its mission through comprehensive certification and continuing education programs, statewide technical assistance programs, administrative and student services, and professional development for faculty and staff.
+The Academy provides training on the SAU Tech Campus, at training locations statewide, and by Internet delivery.